Data Governance

 To make matters worse, each new regulation forces both existing and newly produced data to be compliant.
 It creates a massive headache and tech debt for data management teams, as they rush to find all this data and make it compliant.

-This cyclical process will repeat on January 17, 2025, when DORA will start being applied.
-That means that BFSI corporations are already scrambling to prepare their databases for DORA compliance.
+This cyclical process repeated on January 17, 2025, when DORA started being applied.
+That means that BFSI corporations have scrambled or still are, making their databases DORA-compliant.

-The entire banking and financial ecosystem will feel the effects of DORA.
-It will instill change in over 20 different types of financial entities and ICT third-party service providers, including:
+The regulation instilled change in over 20 different types of financial entities and ICT third-party service providers, including:

 • Banks, insurance companies, investment firms